vii1/ghost.dll/README.md

 ### The effect is global
 Whenever you import GHOST.DLL, the global ghost table of the DIV2 runtime will be overwritten.
 This means that **you lose the capability of using standard transparency**.
 You can omit the import and use standard transparency, or use the DLL and have additive transparency, **but you can't have both at the same time**.

+I may consider adding functionality in the future to enable or disable the library in runtime.

-It would be good to have an additional flag to use either, but this would require rewriting the runtime (DIV32RUN.DLL).
+It would be good to have an additional flag to use both, but this would require rewriting the DIV2 graphics engine.

 ### Delay when loading palettes
 GHOST.DLL does its work every time you load a new palette.
 Unfortunately, its algorithm is relatively naive and unoptimized, so **a small delay will be added every time you load a new palette, including the first palette loaded at the start of the game**.
 It lasts a few seconds, depending on the speed of your machine.
 Nothing annoying, but keep it in mind when coding your game.
 DIV2 does a fade-out every time you load a new palette, so this just means that the screen will keep black a few seconds more.